KingofEverythingg/Draconic-ComputerCraft-Program-WithAutoFunction/README.md

 The screenshot above is the monitor.
 Tells the user all the stats plus some buttons to control the reactor with.

-Pastebin Code:
-Keep this as startup so if there any updates to the program it automatically updates the files and runs the program

->pastebin get EJPU9YAA startup

-# For 1.12.2
-If you still using the 1.12.2 install of draconic evolution then please read [this!](https://github.com/StormFusions/Draconic-ComputerCraft-Program/blob/1.12.2/README.md)

 # Credit
-Credit to [acidjazz](https://github.com/acidjazz) for f API and some of the code to make this work.
+Credit to [acidjazz](https://github.com/acidjazz) for the API and some of the code to make this work as well as [StormFusions](https://github.com/StormFusions/storm_rtd).